apache/ant/src/etc/poms/README.txt

 TODO :

- * write MAVEN-UPLOAD request for xerces, xml-apis, and jsch.

  * see if the dependency to weblogicclasses.jar can be replaced by a dependency to some j2ee.jar from Sun, as it supplies some javax.ejb classes which are required at compile time.